pastelnetwork/gonode/EXPLANATION_OF_STEGANOGRAPHIC_FUNCTIONALITY_IN_PASTEL.md

-# A Deep Dive into Pastel's Steganography, QR Codes, and Image Fingerprinting
+# An Investigation into Pastel's Steganography, QR Codes, and Image Fingerprinting

 ## Introduction